TeamSirenix/odin-serializer/README.md

 We are taking contributions under the Apache 2.0 license, so please feel free to submit pull requests.
 Please keep in mind the following rules when submitting contributions:

 * Follow the pre-existing coding style and standards in the OdinSerializer code.
-* If you work in your own fork with a modified OdinSerializer namespace, please ensure that the pull request uses the correct namespaces for this repository and otherwise compiles right out of the bat, so we don't need to sit and clean that up when accepting the pull request.
+* If you work in your own fork with a modified OdinSerializer namespace, please ensure that the pull request uses the correct namespaces for this repository and otherwise compiles right away, so we don't need to clean that sort of stuff up when accepting the pull request.

-We are taking any contributions that add value to the serializer without adding undue bloat.
+We are taking any contributions that add value to OdinSerializer without also adding undue bloat or feature creep.
 However, these are the areas that we are particularly interested in seeing contributions in:

 #### Bugfixes
 * We would be very grateful if you could submit pull requests for any bugs that you encounter and fix.